Alvaro-Sanchez-Palacio/git_notes/README.md

 ```
 $ git config --help
 ```
-_NB : Dependin on OS, GIT version and console, this command might provide the output in the console or open an HTML generated on the browser._
+_NB : Depending on OS, GIT version and console, this command might provide the output in the console or open an HTML generated on the browser._